sagitaninta/Wallacea/Individual_Mutational_Load/README.md

 ./scripts/angsd_genolik.sh path/to/bam sample_ID coordinate_file
 ```

-Assuming a tab separated file containing the required arguments this step can be parallelized as follows:
+Assuming a tab separated file (`angsd_args_file.tsv`) containing the required arguments in the order shown above, this step can be parallelized to an arbitrary number of individuals as follows:

 ```sh
 cat angsd_args_file.tsv | xargs -L1 -P0 ./scripts/angsd_genolik.sh
 ```

+## 2. Posterior